pacifists/typerocket-plugin-rytisluko/README.md

-This plugin is TypeRocket as the backbone for it's functionality.
+This plugin uses TypeRocket as the backbone for it's functionality.

 The purpose is to have Wordpress interact with Xperiencify platform.